wesleychristelis/ngrx-poc/README.md

 2. Where the effect does not produce other actions.
 If this is the case NgRx needs to be informed of this using "dispatch: false" in the @effect decorator

 #### NgRx Entity

+Is a useful library that handles collections in a smart manner.
+It exposes and adapter to easily insert , delete, update etc... items in a collection.

 ## Environment Setup